VanderPloegR1/companion/CompanionPi-Documentation.md

 * More specific details about how the CompanionPi image was assembled can be found at the end of this wiki page.

 # Optional Post-Flash Configuration
 If you weren't already planning on it, it is strongly recommended to change the default password of the `pi` user.
-You should also change the default password of the `companion` user _(depending on which version of the CompaionPi image you have)_.
 Doing this will help secure your system from unauthorized access.
 There are other security-oriented best practices that are recommended, such as:
 * making `sudo` require a password
 * making sure you've got the latest security fixes
 * improving SSH security